dev-est/tuya_tiktok/README.md

 ### Installation

-Dillinger requires [Python 3](https://www.python.org/downloads/) to run.
+TuyaTikTok requires [Python 3](https://www.python.org/downloads/) to run.

 Install the requirements and run the script.